openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    abrupt completion
    subexpression

--  immediate abrupt completion of the expression that contains such a subexpression (if the evaluation of the entire expression requires the evaluation of that contained subexpression); and
+-  Immediate abrupt completion of the expression that contains such a subexpression (if the evaluation of the entire expression requires the evaluation of that contained subexpression); and
--  cancellation of all subsequent steps of the normal mode of evaluation.
+-  Cancellation of all subsequent steps of the normal mode of evaluation.

 .. index::
    abrupt completion